List of political parties in Laos

 This article lists political parties in Laos.

 Laos is a one-party state.
 This means that only one political party, the Lao People's Revolutionary Party (LPRP), is legally allowed to hold effective power.
-The Lao Front for National Construction (LFNC) serves as a mass organization affiliated with the LPRP and is tasked with involving non-party citizens in government and cultural affairs.
+The Lao Front for National Development (LFND) serves as a mass organization affiliated with the LPRP and is tasked with involving non-party citizens in government and cultural affairs.